Can My Employer Change My Contract Without My Consent?

 This matters because unions can negotiate directly with employers on proposed changes, challenge changes through formal dispute processes, and sometimes veto changes that affect the wider workforce.
 An employer who wants to change terms covered by a collective agreement may need union approval — not just individual consent.

 If you are a union member and your employer is proposing contract changes, contact your union representative before taking any other step.
-They may already be aware of the situation and may be handling it on a collective basis.
+They may already be handling the situation on a collective basis.

 What to Do If You Are Not in a Union